jianchang512/stt/README_EN.md

 2. Create a virtual environment `python -m venv venv`

-3. Activate the environment, the command under win is `%cd%/venv/scripts/activate`, the command under linux and Mac is `source ./venv/bin/activate`
+3. Activate the environment, the command under win is `%cd%/venv/scripts/activate`, the  linux and Mac  go to google and search. if want to use cuda,and exec `pip uninstall -y torch` ,`pip install torch  --index-url https://download.pytorch.org/whl/cu121`

 4. Install dependencies: `pip install -r requirements.txt`, if you report a version conflict error, please run `pip install -r requirements.txt --no-deps`